kevingbb/ready-aks-security/README.md

 # to create an Azure App Gateway with WAF enabled without a Public IP.
 # Create Public IP needed for Azure Application Gateway - This is needed due to WAF
 az network public-ip create -g $RG -n $AGPUBLICIP_NAME -l $LOC --sku "Standard"
-# Create App Gateway using WAF_v2 SKU.
+# Create App Gateway using WAF_v2 SKU - This will take several minutes so be patient.
 az network application-gateway create \
   --name $AGNAME \
   --resource-group $RG \